samplemaker/freeMCAn_ADuC7026/README.rst

 recording (the software provides an oscilloscope functionality) and statistics counting.

-There are two different software ports available:
+There are two different software branches available:

-  * Related to the ADuC7026 (Analog Devices) w.
+  * Related to the ADuC7026 (Analog Devices) asic w.
 ARM7TDMI core: https://github.com/samplemaker/FreeMCAn_on_ADUC7026

   * Related to the ATMega644 (Atmel) silicon device: